Pregnant Prostitute Working ‘Until I Pop!’ Jokes About Baby’s Penis and Yep, It’s Weird

 Warning: If you're creeped out when parents-to-be share ultrasound photos of their little guys' 'pee-pee' or circle the, erm, boy area for Facebook photos, do not continue reading.

 Summer Sebastian, 30, caught our attention in April when she first blogged about her decision to work as a Las Vegas-based prostitute 'until I pop!'
-Since then, Sebastian's has revealed she's having a boy, plus some other hard-to-unpack details.
+Now, Sebastian's newest post reveals she's having a boy, plus some other hard-to-unpack details.

 The Dennis Hof's Moonlite Bunny Ranch worker shares she's now halfway through her pregnancy carrying son Jesse Craine.
 Sebastian, who already has 5-year-old twin girls with her 70-year-old boyfriend, says her first wish was for a baby boy.
 "Honest to GOD I have never been more excited to see a penis in my whole life!… And I've seen a lot of them!"